oroinc/documentation/user/back-office/system/user-management/users/manage.rst

 To add a new OAuth application in the back-office:

 1. Navigate to **System > User Management > Users** in the main menu.
-2. Click on a user name that you want to add an oauth application to.
+2. Click on a user name that you want to add an OAuth application to.
 3. In the **OAuth Applications** section, click **Add Application** on the top right and provide the following details in the pop-up dialog:

    .. image:: /user/img/getting_started/user_menu/oauth/oauth_tab.png